Sarika

-Sarika (born 5 December 1960) is an Indian actress and costume designer.
+Sarika Thakur (born 5 December 1960), known mononymously as Sarika, is an Indian actress and costume designer.
 In 2005, she won the National Film Award for Best Actress for the English-language film Parzania.
 She was also awarded the National Film Award for Best Costume Design for her work in Hey Ram (2001).

 Early life

 Sarika was born on 5 December 1960 in New Delhi into a family of Marathi and Rajput descent.
 Her father abandoned the family when she was very young.
 From then on, she became the breadwinner of the family.
 She did not attend school.

 Career

 Sarika started her film career as a child actor at the age of 5, playing the role of a boy, Master Sooraj, during the 1960s in Hindi language films.
-Her most notable and popular appearance as a child artist was in the year 1967 in the musical superhit Hamraaz, where she was seen as the daughter of Vimi named baby Saarika.
+Her most notable and popular appearance as a child artist was in the year 1967 in the musical superhit Hamraaz, where she was seen as the daughter of Vimi named baby Sarika.
 She appeared in many children's movies.
 Later, she moved on to films with Rajshri Productions Geet Gaata Chal with Sachin, with whom she starred in many Hindi and Marathi films.

 After separating from her husband, she made a comeback in Hindi films.
 She played Ipsita Ray Chakraverti in the film Sacred Evil – A True Story which failed at the box office.
 In year 2000, Sarika won the National Film Award for Best Costume Design for the film Hey Ram.